-In viewing just the time period with actual production data, we can more closely examine each sector's activity from year to year.
+If we view just those years with actual production data, we can more closely examine each sector's activity from year to year.

-- Degree production at the Public Universities remained fairly stable over the course of these seven years at around 34,000 per year. - The Community College sector is the only sector to experience growth in award production each year, with particularly large year over year increases in 2011 and 2012; but, that annual growth has slowed in the last two years. - The Private NFP sector experienced slight annual gains in award production from 2008 through 2013, along with a small decline in 2014. - Private FP institutions showed some notable increases in 2010 and 2011 and their degree production peaked in 2013.
-Schools within this sector contracted quite a bit in 2014 relative to 2013 (around 15%).
+- Degree and certificate production at the Public Universities remained fairly stable from 2008 through 2014 (around 34,000/35,000 per year), but declined somewhat in 2015 to 32,919. - The Community College sector is the only sector to experience growth in award production each year, with particularly large year over year increases in 2011, 2012, and again in 2015. - The Private Not-for-Profit sector experienced slight annual gains in award production from 2008 through 2013, along with a small declines in both 2014 and 2015. - Private For-Profit institutions showed some notable increases in 2010 and 2011 and their degree production peaked in 2013.
+Award production for schools within this sector contracted quite a bit in 2014 (around 15%) and again in 2015 (around 10%).
 This can be attributed to both the recent closure of some schools within the sector and reduced award production at others.

-In summary, the Community College sector is the only sector to demonstrate yearly growth in awards produced but even that growth is now slowing.
-Meanwhile, activity in the Private FP sector has decreased while degree production at Public Universities and Private NFP institutions is somewhat flat.
+In summary, the Community College sector is the only sector to demonstrate yearly growth in degree/certificate production.
+Meanwhile, activity in the Private FP sector has decreased while degree production at Public Universities and Private NFP institutions has remained somewhat flat but is currently trending downward.
 Reaching the 60% goal will require greater effort in all four sectors as the "needed" line continues its upward trajectory every year.
 However, at the present time, we are unable to track individuals who enter Illinois already holding a credential and those numbers would help us in raising the bar to meet the "needed" line.
 That is why it is useful to use both degree production within the state as well as the educational attainment data from the U.S. Census to measure such progress.